Electroplating: Hull cell

 The Hull cell is a type of test cell used to semi-quantitatively check the condition of an electroplating bath.
 It measures useable current density range, optimization of additive concentration, recognition of impurity effects, and indication of macro throwing power capability.
 The Hull cell replicates the plating bath on a lab scale.
 It is filled with a sample of the plating solution and an appropriate anode which is connected to a rectifier.
 The "work" is replaced with a Hull cell test panel that will be plated to show the "health" of the bath.

 The Hull cell is a trapezoidal container that holds 267 milliliters of a plating bath solution.
 This shape allows one to place the test panel on an angle to the anode.
 As a result, the deposit is plated at a range current densities along its length, which can be measured with a Hull cell ruler.
 The solution volume allows for a semi-quantitative measurement of additive concentration: 1 gram addition to 267 mL is equivalent to 0.5 oz/gal in the plating tank.

 Effects

-Electroplating changes the chemical, physical, and mechanical properties of the workpiece.
-An example of a chemical change is when nickel plating improves corrosion resistance.
-An example of a physical change is a change in the outward appearance.
-An example of a mechanical change is a change in tensile strength or surface hardness, which is a required attribute in the tooling industry.
-Electroplating of acid gold on underlying copper- or nickel-plated circuits reduces contact resistance as well as surface hardness.
-Copper-plated areas of mild steel act as a mask if case-hardening of such areas are not desired.
-Tin-plated steel is chromium-plated to prevent dulling of the surface due to oxidation of tin.
+Electroplating alters the chemical, physical, and mechanical properties of a workpiece.
+Chemically, coatings such as nickel can improve corrosion resistance.
+Physically, electroplating can change the outward appearance of a surface, including its brightness, reflectivity, or color.
+Mechanically, deposited layers can modify characteristics such as tensile strength and surface hardness, which are critical in applications such as tooling.

+For example, electroplating acid gold onto copper- or nickel-plated circuitry can lower contact resistance while increasing surface hardness.
+Copper-plated areas on mild steel can also serve as masking regions during case hardening to prevent localized hardening.
+Tin-plated steel is often finished with a thin chromium layer to prevent surface dulling caused by tin oxidation.

-Alternatives to electroplating
+Alternatives

 There are a number of alternative processes to produce metallic coatings on solid substrates that do not involve electrolytic reduction: